More Amazing Vegan Dessert Recipes

 Directions:

-Bring to the boil and stir in condensed milk.
+Bring the liquid to a boil and stir in condensed milk.

 Holding the stick, dip each apple into caramel and turn to glaze each side.